 the test shall be deemed passed, provided that the following conditions are cumulatively fulfilled:

-the power factor setpoint range and step is ensured according to Article 21(3)(d) of Regulation (EU) 2016/631;
+the power factor setpoint range and step is ensured according to Article 21(2)(d) of RfG 2.0;

-the time of reactive power activation as result of step active power change does not exceed the requirement according to Article 21(3)(d) ofRegulation (EU) 2016/631;
+the time of reactive power activation as result of step active power change does not exceed the requirement according to Article 21(2)(d) of RfG 2.0;

-the accuracy of the regulation is compliant with the value, as referred to in Article 21(3)(d) of Regulation (EU) 2016/631.
+the accuracy of the regulation is compliant with the value, as referred to in Article 21(2)(d) of RfG 2.0.

 With regard to the tests identified in paragraphs 4, 5 and 6 the relevant TSO may select only two of the three control options for testing.

-With regard to LFSM-O response of DC-connected power park module, the tests shall be carried out in accordance with Article 47(3) of Regulation (EU) 2016/631.
+With regard to LFSM-O response of asynchronously connected power park module and asynchronously connected electricity storage module, the tests shall be carried out in accordance with Article 47(3) of RfG 2.0.

-With regard to LFSM-U response of DC-connected power park module, the tests shall be carried out in accordance with Article 48(3) of Regulation (EU) 2016/631.
+With regard to LFSM-U response of asynchronously connected power park module, the tests shall be carried out in accordance with Article 48(3) of RfG 2.0.
+With regard to limited frequency sensitive mode – underfrequency – electricity storage module (LFSM-U-ESM) response of asynchronously connected electricity storage module, the tests shall be carried out in accordance with Article 47(3) of RfG 2.0.

-With regard to active power controllability of DC-connected power park module, the tests shall be carried out in accordance with 48(2) of Regulation (EU) 2016/631.
+With regard to active power controllability of asynchronously connected power park module and asynchronously connected electricity storage module, the tests shall be carried out in accordance with 48(2) of RfG 2.0.

-With regard to FSM response of DC-connected power park module, the tests shall be carried out in accordance with Article 48(4) of Regulation (EU) 2016/631.
+With regard to FSM response of asynchronously connected power park module and asynchronously connected electricity storage module, the tests shall be carried out in accordance with Article 48(4) ofRfG 2.0.

-With regard to frequency restoration control of DC-connected power park module, the tests shall be carried out in accordance with Article 45(5) of Regulation (EU) 2016/631.
+With regard to frequency restoration control of asynchronously connected power park module and asynchronously connected electricity storage module, the tests shall be carried out in accordance with Article 45(4) of RfG 2.0.

-With regard to fast signal response of DC-connected power park module, the test shall be deemed passed if the DC-connected power park module can demonstrate its response within the time specified in Article 39(1)(a).
+With regard to fast signal response of asynchronously connected power park module, asynchronously connected power-to-gas demand unit and asynchronously connected electricity storage module, the test shall be deemed passed if the asynchronously connected power park module, the asynchronously connected power-to-gas demand unit or the asynchronously connected electricity storage module can demonstrate its response within the time specified in Article 39(1)(a).